 Amortization of acquired intangible assets.
 Amortization of acquired intangible assets results from our acquisition of HSA portfolios.
 We acquired these intangible member assets from third-party custodians.
 We amortize these assets over the assets' estimated useful life of 15 years.
 We evaluate these assets for impairment at least each year, or at a triggering event.
-Our amortization of acquired intangible assets will increase going forward due to the acquisition of the rights to be the custodian of HSA portfolios acquired from The Bancorp Bank and M&T Bank, which occurred during the year ended January 31, 2016.
-The acquired HSA portfolios each will be amortized using the straight-line method over an estimated useful life of 15 years.
+Our amortization of acquired intangible assets will remain flat going forward.